 How Fast Can You Build Muscle?

-How fast you can build muscle depends on several factors, ranging from genetics to how stressful your lifestyle is.
-But one of the biggest factors is how far you are from your genetic potential—how much room on your frame you have for muscle growth.
-And this can vary widely when comparing guys people against overweight guys.
+How fast you can build muscle depends on several factors, ranging from your genetics to how stressful your lifestyle is.
+But, in our experience, an even bigger factor is how skinny you are.
+How much room on your frame you have for muscle growth.

 According to a study published in the Journal of Applied Physiology, the average American man weighs 200 pounds and has 80 pounds of muscle mass.
-And if you ask most muscle-building experts, most agree that the average man can add around 40 pounds of muscle to his frame (naturally), with steadily diminishing returns as he gains more of that muscle.
+And if you ask most muscle-building experts, most agree that the average man can add around 40 pounds of muscle to his frame, with steadily diminishing returns as he inches closer to his genetic potential.
 That gives us a chart that looks something like this:

-If you’re skinny right now, I wouldn’t assume that you have a lower muscle-building potential.
-I have extremely narrow bones and very small wrists, and so I assumed that I was destined to be smaller and weaker than most other guys.
-I remember wondering if it would be possible to bulk up to 150 pounds and bench press 185 before hitting my genetic potential.
-But I built muscle quite fast, quite leanly, and the other day, at a bodyweight of 195, I benched 315 pounds.
-Your potential may be higher than you think, and it’s hard to tell based on your starting point.
+If you’re skinny right now, I wouldn’t assume you have bad muscle-building genetics.
+I have extremely narrow bones and incredibly small wrists.
+I assumed I was destined to be smaller and weaker than most other guys.
+I wondered if it would be possible to bulk up to 150 pounds and bench press 185 before hitting my genetic potential.

-For a more typical example, here’s my second bulk.
-I had already gone from 130 pounds up to 150 pounds, and here I am gaining another 20, as described in this article.
+For another example, here’s my second bulk.
+I’d already gone from 130 to 150 pounds.
+This shows me going from 150 up to 175 pounds.
 To do that, I gained around a pound per week on the scale, I followed a good workout program, and I was consistent with my diet and lifestyle.
-In the end, I gained some fat, but it was stretched thinner over my larger muscles, and you can’t really see it.
-This is typical with lean bulking.
-You do gain some fat, it’s just that you don’t really notice it very much.
+I did gain some fat, but it’s hard to notice.

 How Fast to Gain Weight During a Lean Bulk

-Let’s say that you gain 0.5 pounds of muscle per week.
+Let’s say that you gain 0.5 pounds per week.
 That might allow you to build muscle leanly, making it great for a lean bulk.
 But is that enough to maximize your rate of muscle growth?
-Would you gain muscle even faster if you gained a full pound per week?
-What about 2 pounds per week?
+What would happen if you gained weight faster?
+Would you gain more muscle or more fat?

-In our article about how quickly to gain weight while bulking, we cover a recent study that compared a lean bulking group gaining 1 pound per week against an aggressive bulking group gaining 2 pounds per week.
-We go into more of the nuance in the other article, but to make it simple, the lean bulking group gained 5 times less fat, but at the cost of only gaining half as much muscle.
+In our article about how quickly to gain weight while bulking, we cover a recent study comparing guys who gained 1 versus 2 pounds per week.
+The lean bulking group gained 5 times less fat at the cost of only gaining half as much muscle.

 How to Train for Lean Muscle Growth

 To build muscle quickly and leanly, you should train specifically for muscle growth.
-Most people call that “bodybuilding,” but that word carries some baggage to some people—thongs, spray tans, too many isolation lifts, and so on.
-But that’s not quite the right word anyway.
-The term we’re looking for is hypertrophy training, aka, muscle-growth training.
+Most people call that “bodybuilding,” but that word carries some baggage—thongs, spray tans, too many isolation lifts, and so on.
+The term we’re looking for is hypertrophy training.
 Here’s a rough idea of how to do that: